I’ve always been intrigued by the idea of early retirement.

 Gaining financial literacy made me more confident about taking control of my own finances and making solid financial plans for my future.

-It makes me feel good when I’m making progress and this helps me to build my long-term money habits.
+It makes me feel good when I’m making progress, and this helps me build long-term money habits.

 And it also makes the whole saving game a lot less intimidating and a lot more fun!